FAQ

 Healthcare Professional Group: Pharmacists will enroll in a health care professional group following discharge from the higher intensity treatment programs.
 This group meets on a weekly basis.

 Monitored Practice: Employers or potential employers must be aware of your participation in the monitoring program.
 Confidentiality is our priority.
-We will obtain a release for your direct supervisor and all correspondence will be directed through that person.
+We will obtain a release for your direct supervisor and all correspondence will be directed through that person

 I was suspected of taking drugs from my employer - what should I do?